This Lemon Coriander Soup is a clear soup with the lovely aroma of coriander, the flavour of lemon and some crunchy veggies.

 I do not add any thickening agent like corn flour or gram flour.

-The stock is made of stalks.
+The stock of this Lemon Coriander Soup is made of stalks.
 And that’s the real beauty of this soup.

 Call it Best out of Waste or whatever, but coriander stalks, are used for making this soup.

 Coriander stalks are nothing but the thin stems of coriander which remain after removing the leaves.

 These stalks are full of flavour and aroma.
 Do you know that coriander stalks are one of the main ingredients in Thai Cooking?